Hello, world

 to ensure we have well-crafted code that is easy to work with

-We've gone from hello
+We've gone from greeter.hello

-to hello("name")
+to greeter.hello("name")

-and then to hello("name", "french")
+and then to spanish_hello("name")

 in small and easy to understand steps.